jasperpolderman/portfolio/README.md

 ## 📝 Credits

 Created and maintained by **Jasper Polderman**.
-All photos © Jasper Polderman, 2024–present.
+© 2024-present Jasper Polderman.
+All rights reserved.

 ---